-Providing long-term stability is not just valued by researchers, innovators and the investors the UK is seeking to attract, but also necessary as we face some of the biggest global-scale challenges humanity has ever seen.
+Providing long-term stability is not just valued by the researchers, innovators and the investors the UK is seeking to attract, but also necessary as we face some of the biggest global-scale challenges humanity has ever seen.
+The Society is currently working on a major project, Science 2040, which will map out in greater detail what the science system could and should look like in the future.